 Traverse City, Michigan

 The Lofteez are an upbeat and entertaining acoustic duo in Northern Michigan, Traverse City to be exact!
-Originally formed and recorded in lofts in the artists’ community of Downtown Pontiac, The Lofteez feature multi-instrumentalist and vocalist Karin E of The Remedy Band on fiddle and vocals with her partner Riffin Tiff on acoustic guitar and bass.
+Originally formed and recorded in lofts in the artists’ community of Downtown Pontiac, The Lofteez feature multi-instrumentalist and vocalist Karin E of The Remedy Band on fiddle, keyboard, and vocals with her partner Riffin Tiff on acoustic guitar, bass and beatz.
 Playing an eclectic mix of covers and originals with influences from all genres, the Lofteez are storytellers, sharing their experiences and love of extensive traveling, yoga, food, and humor.
 The Lofteez perform at theatres, festivals, concerts, venues, pretty much anywhere they can play music for anyone who will listen and enjoy the experience!

 Hello Good Peoplez!

 This is quite a time we are living in during our generation.
 So many questions of the future, so much anxiety, so much uncertainty about.
 Thankfully, we have creativity, community, love, support, and kindness that is free to us and we can spread to others at no cost!

 Be that change, be the love, be yourselves.

 Now more than ever the live streaming avenue is the way we can share this love and support, so please keep watching and supporting all of your favorite local and worldwide artists!
 They are turning to their fans for support and help as the fans turn to them for comfort and happiness through their art and creativity.
 When everyone gives, everyone gets.

 We are diving into the recording world for this winter!
 We hope by next Summer we will have an EP out for you and a handful of new songs.
 This year has delayed some progress yet we shake it loose and gear up for the next wave of life.
 Keep on keeping on friends, keep the light bright!